 She meets the headmaster, played with his usual mixture of courtliness and eccentric charm by Peter Cushing.
 This is a very strange headmaster who mostly seems to listen to voices inside his head rather than those of the people speaking to him, obsessed with knots and what they can reveal about a person’s character.
 He is married to Joan Collins, who brings a touch of glamour to the proceedings and some large dollops of bitchiness.
 She is introduced about forty minutes in a literally explosive manner, blowing a poor hare to smithereens inches away from Peggy’s face and then delivering the poor dead animal to her doorstep like some faithful hound’s idea of a gift.
 She and Cushing make for a somewhat unlikely married couple, though this seeming incongruity is reduced by the simple expedient of never actually having them share any screen time together.
 This adds to the occasionally surreal quality of the story (which gets more pronounced in the climax), though there is a more prosaic reason for it – Cushing in fact only filmed for 4 days in total and all his scenes are with Geeson.

-The film alternates quite sweet domestic scenes between Geeson and her husband Robert (a nice, down-to-earth performance by Bates with no hint of camp) as he tries to soothe and reassure her and the more edgy encounters with Collins and Cushing.
+The film alternates quite sweet domestic scenes between Geeson and her husband Robert (a nice, down-to-earth performance by Bates with no hint of camp) – as he tries to soothe and reassure her – and the more edgy encounters with Collins and Cushing.
 Although there are a few subsidiary characters, this is pretty much a movie with a cast of four.
 It is during her first meeting with Cushing that we learn, though seemingly she does not, that the headmaster has a prosthetic left arm, though quite how she misses this after he spends an eternity trying to disentangle her hair-band from her untidy locks, swivelling his prosthetic hand in a menacing fashion reminiscent of a Bond movie henchman, is hard to imagine.
-The plot really kick’s into gear when Robert has to go to London for a conference, leaving Geeson on her own.
-Taking a cup of cocoa and a shotgun to bed (doesn’t everybody in the country?), when later that night she finds Cushing in the house she fires a shot at him.
-This doesn’t kill him though and there is an extended sequence in which he chases through the empty school that is the film’s main set-piece and is quite effective, especially in its bizarre climax, when she again fires at him and seems to only shatter his spectacles, generating one of the key advertising images.
+The plot really kicks into gear when Robert has to go to London for a conference, leaving Geeson on her own.
+Taking a cup of cocoa and a shotgun to bed (doesn’t everybody in the country?), later that night she finds Cushing in the house and fires a shot at him.
+This doesn’t kill him though and there is an extended sequence in which he chases through the empty school that is the film’s main set-piece and is quite effective – especially in its bizarre climax, when she again fires at him and seems to only shatter his spectacles, generating one of the key advertising images.

 This was the last of the Hammer thrillers and the last film Sangster would make for the company.
 It is not in the same league as Taste of Fear and The Nanny, the two films the writer-producer made with director Seth Holt.
 On the other hand his handling of the film, privileging long takes and elongated tracking shots is certainly expertly done, and there is adept use of smart editing techniques and flashbacks to give the film some extra polish.
 It’s probably the best of his trio of directorial excursions for the studio.
 The finale, while eschewing the ingenious if absurd twists at the end of Crescendo (1970), is more straightforward but well handled and fairly dynamic none the less and does take care to introduce a new element into the narrative, and does so very smoothly.
 Having said that, it does seem to miss a few tricks, not making enough of Peggy’s eventual realisation that the headmaster only has one arm.
 And there are quite a few of the twists in the latter parts of the story which, as so often with Sangster, are delivered verbally and almost thrown away in a matter-of-fact way with a surprising lack of drama or build-up.
 And there are probably too few red herrings – the meetings with the psychiatrist in particular, while suggestive, ultimately lead nowhere and Cushing’s role, while necessarily equivocal, tends to get bent to serve the momentary needs of the plot and don’t really make much sense.
-Shot in just 5 weeks at the end of 1971, this brings this small series of films to a brisk and well-executed conclusion – no real surprises perhaps but some interesting new wrinkles on old plots, characters and situations, as you would expect after a decade of such movies – a confident, well executed thriller, we worth rediscovering.
+Shot in just 5 weeks at the end of 1971, this brings this small series of films to a brisk and well-executed conclusion – no real surprises perhaps but some interesting new wrinkles on old plots, characters and situations, as you would expect after a decade of such movies – a confident, well executed thriller, well worth rediscovering.

 The full list of the other Sangster / Hammer thrillers is as follows: